nikosvlachogiannakis/drift/slides.md

 # Supervised Drift Detection

-Algorithms assume that true labels are available for at least some portion of the incoming data in order for the model to be trained
+Algorithms assume that true labels are available in order for the model to be trained

 --